Microsoft Defender β€’ KQL β€’ Threat Hunting β€’ Real Examples

 EmailEvents AuthenticationDetails SpoofedDomain KQL

-Practical KQL examples include EmailEvents queries, AuthenticationDetails filtering, spoofed domain checks, sender alignment analysis, campaign pattern detection and email-to-click investigation pivots.
+Practical KQL examples include EmailEvents queries, AuthenticationDetails filtering, spoofed domain checks, sender alignment analysis, campaign pattern detection, email-to-click investigation pivots, click-to-sign-in review, after-hours file activity and suspicious PowerShell behaviour.

 Microsoft 365 Security Operations and Threat Hunting